voluntadpear/homepage/blog/comparing-react-hooks-with-vue-composition-api.md

 title: Comparing React Hooks with Vue Composition API
 summary: What are their similarities and differences?
 ---
+**Note: The Vue Composition API is a work in progress and is subject to future changes.
+Nothing regarding Composition API is 100% sure until Vue 3.0 arrives**

 React presents [Hooks](https://reactjs.org/docs/hooks-intro.html) as an alternative to [classes extending React.Component](https://reactjs.org/docs/react-component.html) for writing components.
 They have received an overwhelming positive reaction from the community, since for a long time there has been a steep learning curve for adopting classes and situations like starting a new component as a stateless function and realizing later we need state and having to refactor the whole component as a `class`.

 Vue recently presented the [Vue Composition API RFC](https://vue-composition-api-rfc.netlify.com), a new API for writing Vue components inspired by React Hooks but with many interesting differences that I will discuss in this post.
 This RFC has a really controversial story, since it started with [a previous version called Functio-based Component API](https://github.com/vuejs/rfcs/blob/function-apis/active-rfcs/0000-function-api.md) that received [lots of criticism](https://github.com/vuejs/rfcs/pull/42) from certain part of the community, based on the fear of Vue starting to be more complicated and less like the simple library that people liked in the first place.